focusretreatcenter/website/content/values/index.md

 See also writing by [Cal Newport](https://www.goodreads.com/book/show/66354.Flow), [Derek Sivers](https://sive.rs/h), and [Mihaly Csikszentmihalyi](https://www.goodreads.com/book/show/66354.Flow)

-# Next, The Recipe…
+# Next: The Recipe…

-Now go read about how we live these values with [The Retreat Recipe](../recipe).
+Read about how we live these values with [The Retreat Recipe](../recipe).